ojal/KenyaSerology/README.md

 # KenyaSerology

-This repository contains the openly available data and code in order to reproduce the results of *Revealing the extent of the COVID-19 pandemic in Kenya based on serological and PCR-test data*, and/or, use the package with data from another setting.
+This repository contains the openly available data and code in order to reproduce the results of *Revealing the extent of the first wave of the COVID-19 pandemic in Kenya based on serological and PCR-test data*, and/or, use the package with data from another setting.

 ## Prerequisites and recommended background knowledge:
 * Access and basic familiarity with the [Julia programming language](https://julialang.org/).